anonymous-editor/BRMM/README.md

 ## What is This?

-This is BRMM, an unoficcial, 'plug and play' mod management solution for Brick Rigs.
+This is BRMM, an unofficial, 'plug and play' mod management solution for Brick Rigs.
 It can:
 - Load all mod entries in the GUI through the web.
 - Choose and remember your Brick Rigs install path.
 - Install and/or extract mods to subdirectories in that path.